intel/torch/README.md

 export CMAKE_INCLUDE_PATH=$CMAKE_INCLUDE_PATH:/opt/intel/mkl/include
 export CMAKE_LIBRARY_PATH=$CMAKE_LIBRARY_PATH:/opt/intel/mkl/lib/intel64
 ```
 Install this repo, which installs the torch distribution, with a lot of nice goodies.
+You can specify which compiler to compiler the project, and the default compiler is gcc & g++.
 ```sh
 git clone https://github.com/intel/torch.git ./torch cd ~/torch; bash install-deps;